 End of 1961 he went to his military service and after he finished his service, until 1966 he worked in the E.I.E.
 Department as deputy general manager.

-On 20th of May 1983 he founded the Motherland Political Party (ANAP) and elected as its leader.
+On 20th of May 1983 he founded the Motherland Political Party (ANAP) and was elected as its leader.
 After the elections his party won the elections and he formed the government and became the Prime Minister.
-After his Premiere between December 1983 and November 1989 he became the President and died in 1993 of a sudden heart attack while he was still on duty.
+After his Premiere duty between December 1983 and November 1989 he became the President and died in 1993 of a sudden heart attack while he was still on duty.
 He was buried with a state ceremony in Istanbul, next to the mausoleum of Adnan Menderes.
 Süleyman Demirel became the next President after his death.